Ray Rayner: Ray Rayner and His Friends

-The arts-and-crafts was a regular segment that always began with a finished version prepared in advance by someone "behind the scenes" (who quite often was the wife of Producer Dick Flanders) that was displayed to the audience, followed by Rayner's attempts to demonstrate the process in an amusing, all-thumbs effort, also set to music, that resulted in a comically sub-par facsimile that more resembled a random collection of felt, construction paper and glue.
+The arts-and-crafts was a regular segment that always began with a finished version prepared in advance by someone "behind the scenes" (often the wife of Producer Dick Flanders) that was displayed to the audience, followed by Rayner's attempts to demonstrate the process in an amusing, all-thumbs effort, also set to music, that resulted in a comically sub-par facsimile that more resembled a random collection of felt, construction paper and glue.
 Rayner's version would then be displayed alongside the original further emphasizing his comical ineptitude regarding crafts.
 Rayner contended that his failure at crafts made the show successful as the work of his young viewers was much better than the crafts he did on-air.
 He held an annual jellybean contest where viewers were to submit guesses of the quantity in a large jar displayed for a period of time on the show.
 Every Christmas he had an Advent calendar and would reveal a date each day until the Christmas holiday.
 Another bit was a lip-synching sketch Rayner usually did to an older novelty song such as "Hello Muddah, Hello Fadduh" by Allan Sherman.
 However he also performed serious songs while actually singing.
 Another feature on the show was Ark in the Park, a taped segment of a trip to the Lincoln Park Zoo featuring the then-director of the zoo, Dr. Lester Fisher.
 The introductory music for this segment was "The Unicorn" by The Irish Rovers.
 Rayner also featured a "How and Why" segment on his shows with J. Bruce Mitchell of Chicago's Museum of Science and Industry, as did Garfield Goose and Friends.
 Along with Bozo's Circus, a video game was added to Rayner's show that viewers could play by phone called TV Powww.
 Rayner hosted this show until his 1980 retirement from WGN.

 During his time at Channel 9, starting in 1974, Rayner also hosted a Thursday night broadcast of the Illinois State Lottery's then-weekly drawings, which featured a top prize of $300,000 ("Weekly Bonanza") and a second prize of $50,000 to a field of about a dozen contestants who had won a special lottery game over the preceding seven-day period.
 The show aired at 7:00 PM CT.